phone: (716) 839-8345

 - Teaching and learning is a collaborative and dynamic process between faculty and students that requires passion, commitment, creativity, and ongoing assessment and self-reflection.

-- Learning experiences are deliberately structured to advance the development of affective, cognitive, and psychomotor skills of the student and varied in consideration of student learning styles.
+- Learning experiences are deliberately structured to advance the development of effective, cognitive, and psychomotor skills of the student and varied in consideration of student learning styles.

 - Effective learning occurs inside and outside of the classroom in the context of professional, community, and service-oriented activities.